ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 Both operations consume roughly the same amount of computational power.
 See the [benchmarking guide](hardware.md#benchmarking-your-miner) for more details.

-As of Arweave 2.8 there are two main packing formats available, `spora_2_6` and `composite`.
-The `composite` format is further specified by a packing difficulty.
+As of Arweave 2.9 there are two main packing formats available, `spora_2_6` and `replica_2_9`.
 See the [Packing Format](mining-guide.md#Preparation-Packing-Format) section of the Mining Guide for more information.
-For new packs we recommend using the `composite` format.
+For new packs we recommend using the `replica_2_9` format.

 **Note:** You will almost always have to **unpack** data when syncing it.
 Whichever peer you sync the data from will likely return it to you packed to its own address.
 Before you can do anything with it you will first need to unpack.
 You may then have to pack it to your own address. i.e. each chunk of data synced will usually need 1-2 packing operations.

+## Packing Processes

+There are 3 ways to get packed data:

+1. **Sync and Pack**: Used when you don't have any data locally.
+Your node will query chunk data from peers, unpack it from the peer's address, pack it to your address, and then store it in your storage module.
+    - See the [Mining Examples](examples.md#syncing-and-packing) guide for an example configuration.
+2. **Cross Module Repack**: Used when you have data locally but want to repack it to a different format or address.
+Your node will read data from one storage module, repack it, and then write it to a different storage module.
+    - See the
+[Mining Examples](examples.md#cross-module-repack) guide for an example configuration.
+3. **Repack In Place**: Used when you have data locally and want to repack it to a different format or address and then store it back in the same storage module.
+Your node will iterate through your storage module, read chunks, repack them, and then write them back to the same storage module.
+    - See the [Mining Examples](examples.md#repacking-in-place) guide for an example configuration.

+## Replica 2.9 Entropy Generation

+Starting with the `replica_2_9` format introduced in Arweave 2.9, the packing process is broken into 2 steps:

+1. **Entropy Generation**: Generate a random entropy value for each chunk.
+2. **Packing**: Encrypt the chunk data using the entropy value.

+Currently (as of 2.9.1) the recommended approach when using "Sync and Pack" or "Cross Module Repack" is to first generate entropy for an entire partition, and then pack data for it.
+This is not possible with "Repack In Place" so no special handling is needed for it.
+See the [Mining Examples](examples.md) guide for guidance on how to do this.

 ## Storage Module Format